cloudposse/atmos/website/docs/cli/commands/terraform/terraform-generate-backends.md

 sidebar_label: generate backends
 sidebar_class_name: command
 id: generate-backends
-description: Use this command to generate the Terraform "backend config" files for all `atmos` Terraform Components in all Stacks.
+description: Use this command to generate the Terraform backend config files for all Atmos terraform components in all stacks.
 ---

 :::note purpose
-Use this command to generate the Terraform "backend config" files for all `atmos` Terraform [Components](/core-concepts/components) in all [Stacks](/core-concepts/stacks).
+Use this command to generate the Terraform backend config files for all Atmos terraform [components](/core-concepts/components) in all [stacks](/core-concepts/stacks).
 :::

 ## Usage